Defending Against Prompt Injection with DataFilter: Conclusion and Discussions

 \textbf{Limitations.} Our method still has below limitations.
 First, DataFilter introduces additional inference overhead, since the filter must run whenever new untrusted data is received.
-Second, we do not consider optimization-based adaptive attacks.
-They are more difficult to mount, particularly against proprietary models, where we expect our defense will be primarily used.
-We hypothesize that recent strong attacks \cite{nasr2025attacker, wen2025rl} can break our defense as it breaks all existing defenses if given sufficient computation.
+Second, our defense cannot defend against the strong optimization-based adaptive attacks.
+As discussed in Section~\ref{tab:adaptive_llm}, a recent strong attack \cite{nasr2025attacker} breaks our defense, as it breaches all existing defenses.
 Third, while deployment is lightweight, some effort is still required from agent developers.
 In particular, DataFilter struggles with very long benign user prompts.
 Therefore, applications that use very long user messages should provide the filter message with a more concise user command, rather than the full user message.
 For example, in InjecAgent \cite{zhan2024injecagent}, the user message contains the user's actual query together with tool introductions, example calls, and policies.
 Our filter model performs poorly if provided the entire user message but performs well if given the user's query.
 Developers must therefore extract the short user instruction and pass it to DataFilter.
 Although this effort is modest, it does add an extra integration step compared to defenses fully embedded in the model.

 \textbf{Position of DataFilter. } Recent defenses on prompt injection defense largely focus on system-level defense and model-level defense.
 System-level defenses redesign the agent pipeline to block prompt injection.
 Their strength is that they can provide strong protection and can be used with any model, since they work outside the LLM itself~\cite{debenedetti2025defeating, cellmate}.
 But they require non-trivial engineering work from the developer, and not all types of tasks can be protected in this way.
 Model-level defenses try to make the model itself resistant to injection, usually through fine-tuning.
 If this worked well, it would be the cleanest solution, since every agent built on the model would automatically be protected.
 The problem is that it is very hard to train models that are both robust and still maintain high utility.
 No major provider currently offers such a robust model \cite{metasecalign}, so this direction is seen as promising for the long term but not realistic today.